1. Vacuum Plating

 Applicable Materials

-Although powder spraying is suitable for the surface spraying of some metal parts, plastics and glass, but it is mainly used to protect or color aluminum and steel.
+Although powder spraying is suitable for surface spraying of some metal parts, plastics, and glass, it is mainly used to protect or add color to aluminum and steel.

 Process Cost